syxys1/me.sxs.square/README.md

 https://developer.squareup.com/console/

+- You need your Square account credentials, or to create an account if you don't have one.
 - Register a new application (type "Accept Payments")
 - Audience: you can skip
 - The Access Token will then be displayed